vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/reference/index.md

 **Note**

 * Socket must be in `opened` state.
+* To manage a lot of events easily, use [URI](http://tools.ietf.org/html/rfc3986) as event name format like `/account/update`.

 The client sends events and the server echoes back to the client.